juanpumpkinpie/users-mongodb/README.md

 # Juan Pumpkinpie App Users

-## What do you need?
+## Important?

+- Install Express
+- Run npm install (nodemon and others in case you need change something in the project)
+- SASS save-dev installed on frontend folder

+# How run the project?

-Install Express, run npm install because the project needs nodemon if you want running this App in your local system.
+Use _npm start_ to run the project in local